DrGnNatsu/Obsidian-Note/Computer Architecture/Chapter 2.md

 	- lbu: load byte unsigned - zero extended  - No constraints
 	- Special case: lui - load upper immediate
 		- eg.: lui $ s0, 0x1234 # $s0 = 0x12340000
-		- Copy the intermediate number and copy it to the left half, and the other numbers are zero
+		- Copy the intermediate number to the left half, and the other numbers are zero.
 ___
 # Store Instructions
-- **Remind**: “store” means copying data from a register to memory
+- **Remind**: “store” means copying data from a register to memory.
 - Instructions:
 	- sw: store word - must be a 4-digit 4 number. (constraints)
 	- eg.: sw $ s0, 100($ s1) # copy 4 bytes in $s0 to memory